jprudent/jprudent.github.com/_posts/2017-05-01-review-of-how-to-read-a-book.markdown

 An _original_, _great_ book tends to be like a _live_ teacher.
 Whereas _comment_, _summary_ are _dead_ teachers for sure, and not enlightening.

+## Two kinds of books

+### Theorical

+- To be seen or understood
+- "That" something is the case
+- 3 families of theorical books
+    - historical : particular past events
+    - philosophical : general truth, relies on ordinary experience
+    - scientific : observations under specific conditions

+### Practical

+- Something that *works*
+- Immediate cash return
+- How to do something that you think you should
+- Often oratorical / propaganda

 ## On vicious circle
 There is less and less people that knows how to read properly.
 Books are not so great nowadays.